 More severe effects of Zimmer knee replacement focus mainly around dislocation and loosening of the component from natural bone.
 These will often require revision surgery and include:

 - Nerve and blood vessel damage which may be permanent

 - Knee replacement failure resulting in dislocation and severe pain

-- Periprosthetic fractures in bone surrounding the implant
+- Periprosthetic fractures in the bone surrounding the implant

-Other patients may also experience events which are rarer in Zimmer knee replacement products but are also severe and may require knee revision such as:
+Other patients may also experience events that are rarer in Zimmer knee replacement products but are also severe and may require knee revision such as: